 1.3.4.1 FGCS Overview

-FGCS are a part of the child welfare service array that offers a structured living environment for eligible Foster Care Children who are considered unable to live in a Family situation due to social, emotional, or physical disabilities but are able to interact in a community environment with varying degrees of supervision.
+FGCS are a part of the child welfare service array that offers a structured living environment for eligible Foster Care Children who are considered unable to live in a Family situation due to social or emotional needs but are able to interact in a community environment with varying degrees of supervision.
 Children are adjudicated for having committed a Delinquent act or as a Child In Need of Assistance (CINA) and court-ordered to care that is provided in licensed facilities 24/7.
 FGCS shall be provided in accordance with the Agency’s Family-Centered Model of Practice, Child Welfare Model of Practice, JCS’s Model of Practice, Guiding Principles, and with the goal of a Child returning to the Child’s Family or less restrictive care setting when possible and/or as deemed appropriate by the Court.
 Whenever possible and appropriate to the Child’s level of need, a Child shall receive FGCS services in the location geographically closest to the Child’s Family so as to promote the Child’s connection with the Child’s Family and community of origin.
 The Contractor shall work with the Child and Child’s Family to help the Child gain the skills necessary to successfully return home.

 FGCS shall provide Children with a safe and protective setting where they can thrive and not commit Delinquent acts.
 Qualified and competent staff shall provide 24/7 parenting-type support, and programs shall be designed to suit individual Children in Placement.
 The safety, Permanency, and well-being of Children shall be addressed by: